Danish Passenger Tax on Air Travel

 As a participating aircraft operator, you must:

 - appoint a fiscal representative (such as FCC Aviation) if you don’t have a fixed establishment in Denmark.
-The appointment is optional for companies with a place of business in another EU member state or in a non-EU country that has a mutual assistance for recovery agreement with Denmark, on par with EU rules
+The appointment is optional for companies with a place of business in another EU member state or in a non-EU country that has a mutual assistance for recovery agreement with Denmark, on par with EU rules.
+These non-EU countries include Great Britain, Northern Ireland, Norway, Iceland, the Faroe Islands, and Greenland.

 - register the business with the customs and tax administration no later than 8 days before the first chargeable flight.
 Companies liable for tax from 1 January 2025 must ensure they register by 15 January 2025 at the latest.